-But it's not just the number of options that gives us pause -- it's the amount of information each option has that trips us up, too.
+But it's not just the number of options that gives us pause — it's the amount of information each option has that trips us up, too.
 Social scientist Barry Schwartz interprets research on the subject to mean, in part, that an abundance of choices and information may make us falsely believe that the stakes are higher than they really are regarding the outcome of our decision [source: Caldwell].
-He suggests that because we are presented with so much information, the overload of options and data leads us to falsely believe that, even a fairly mundane task like shopping for toothpaste, has great significance than it really does [source: Schwartz].
+In his book "The Paradox of Choice: Why More Is Less" he suggests that because we are presented with so much information, the overload of options and data leads us to falsely believe that, even a fairly mundane task like shopping for toothpaste, has great significance than it really does.

-Schwartz also points out that our increased ability to access information through the Internet can actually make matters worse.
-Inundated with results from a simple Web search, we must now choose which site among the hundreds of thousands to begin our evaluation.
+Schwartz also points out that our increased ability to access information through the internet can make matters worse.
+Inundated with results from a simple web search, we must now choose which site among the hundreds of thousands to begin our evaluation.